galanonym/learn-graphql/readme.md

 * So when looping through nodes with differend body, when body type is **OnlineStoreThemeFileBodyText** it will take field `content` from that node.
 * But if body type is **OnlineStoreThemeFileBodyUrl** it will take field `url` from that node.

-# Shopify pagination
+# Pagination

-When working with Shopify API, you can query multiple items by either nodes or by edges.
+When working with ex.
+Shopify API, you can query multiple items by either nodes or by edges.

 ![Nodes and Edges Shopify Screenshot](/img/screen_shopify_edges_nodes.png)

-* There is almost no difference if you want to use edges or nodes
+* There is almost no difference if you want to use edges or nodes.
+Both return list of results.
-* Edges gives one more level deeper result, and have possibility to list cursor value for each element
+* GraphQL Official Docs, uses edges for pagination.
+* Edges introduce a new layer of indirection; our AppSubscriptionEdge field should give us a list of edges, and an edge has both a cursor and the underlying node.
-* Nodes lists one less level, and only have cursor inside sibling pageInfo key
+* Nodes lists one less level, and only have cursor information inside sibling pageInfo key